Stock Clearance Sale

 Best food to eat for hypothyroidism

-In the western diet, most food contains iodine (a mineral that helps a thyroid gland to produce hormones).
+In the Western diet, most food contains iodine (a mineral that helps the thyroid gland to produce hormones).
 Eat food rich in iodine to boost your hormone level.
 The most reliable way that increases hormone levels is a prescription medication.
 Consult a doctor/nutritionist for the best diet/ meal plan to treat hypothyroidism.
 Food high in iodine includes dairy products, eggs, edible seaweed, meat, poultry, seafood and iodized salt.

 Note - Do not consume too much iodine because the effect can be paradoxical.